Hydrangea

 Prevention Measures:Good air circulation, avoid overhead watering

-Treatment Methods:Remove affected leaves, improve ventilation
+Treatment Methods:Remove infected leaves, improve ventilation

 🌱 Fertilization Management

-Fertilizer Type:Acid-forming fertilizer
+Fertilizer Type:Acidic fertilizer

 Fertilization Frequency:Twice yearly